jshawl/peanut-butter-and-jelly/12-project-4/deployment_digital_ocean/readme.md

 ## Create a Droplet

-A "droplet" is simply a server in Digital-Ocean-speak.
+A "droplet" is simply a virtual private server in Digital-Ocean-speak.

 Once you have set up a Digital Ocean account, click the "Create Droplet" button in the upper-right corner of your dashboard.
 Once there, do the following...